Skip to content

 Challengeable by: Vendor

-Detect expense fraud Is there a duplicate submission or inflated amount?
+Detect expense fraud with duplicate + inflation + policy violation + receipt forgery Is there a duplicate submission, inflated amount, policy violation, or forged receipt?
 Rules Engine Employee

 Decision Record